Nitrooos/Nitrooos.github.io/_posts/en/2019-04-24-auth-on-preprod-servers.md

 ### Enabling auth mechanism in web server's configuration

-The next step is to enable this mechanism in used HTTP server.
-It can be Apache, it can be nginx or any other - for each of them this step will look different, so please carefully and read a proper documentation.
+The next step is to enable this mechanism in HTTP server.
+It can be Apache, it can be nginx or any other - for each of them this step will look different, so please carefully read and follow proper documentation.
 In this post I'll show how to enable Basic Access Authentication in Apache and nginx.

 #### Steps for Apache